Party leaders of the United States House of Representatives: Party functions

 Ford also teamed with Senate Minority Leader Everett Dirksen, R-IL, to act as national spokesmen for their party.
 They met with the press every Thursday following the weekly joint leadership meeting.
-Ford's predecessor as minority leader, Charles Halleck, R-IN, probably received more visibility in this role, because the press and media dubbed it the "Ev and Charlie Show."
+Ford's predecessor as minority leader, Charles A. Halleck, R-IN, probably received more visibility in this role, because the press and media dubbed it the "Ev and Charlie Show".
 In fact, the "Republican National Committee budgeted $30,000 annually to produce the weekly news conference."

 Foster Party Harmony.
 Minority status, by itself, is often an important inducement for minority party members to stay together, to accommodate different interests, and to submerge intraparty factional disagreements.
 To hold a diverse membership together often requires extensive consultations and discussions with rank-and-file Members and with different factional groupings.
 As Minority Leader Gephardt said: